Has your mind drawn a blank?

 98. Go To A Free Museum Or Show

 Many museums and local creative shows have free entry.
-Take advantage of this and sample a different art culture and digest free, interesting information.
+Take advantage of a free museum or two and sample a different art culture and digest free, interesting information.

 99. Find Out About Local Community Events